-Staff should complete the form "Seclusion - Care Plan" Which can be found within the "Intervention Plan" on the patients EPR.
+Staff should complete the form "Seclusion - Care Plan" on the EPR.

 What should be in a seclusion care plan?

 A seclusion care plan should set out how the individual needs of the patient will be met whilst in seclusion and record the steps that should be taken to terminate seclusion as soon as possible.
 It will include the following: